FruitbatM/trail-run-adventures/README.md

 - Engage people to do outdoor activities.
 - Motivate people to try trail running, hiking, and outdoor adventures in general.
 - Let people know about TRΛIL RUN ΛDVENTURES.
-- To be able to create/update/delete products and their infomations as an admin user.
+- To be able to create/update/delete products and their information as an admin user.
 - Provide a fully secure, easy to use and engaging eCommerce platform to purchase trail running holidays and branded products.
 - Attractive and good quality UI design.
 - Opportunity to scale the business easily and earn profits.